mickfuzz/phd4/_posts/2021-03-20-3M-framework.md

   csl-style: harvard # pre-fill the style
   layout: post
   categories: misc
-  title: 3M game making
-...
+  title: Game Making Pedagogy using a Three M Framework ...

-# Game Making Pedagogy using a Three M Framework
+## Game Making Pedagogy using a Three M Framework

 ## Notes

 Be bold move your model to as near the front as you can.